Design Thinking & Innovation in Collaboration with the Design Museum

 - policy makers

-A graduate of the RCA, Jeremy Myerson is the author of many books, chapters, papers and articles on people-centred and inclusive design.
-He is also director of the WORKTECH Academy, a visiting fellow at the Oxford Institute for Population Ageing, and sits on the advisory boards of design institutes in Hong Kong, Switzerland and Korea.
+A graduate of the RCA, Jeremy Myerson is the author of many books, chapters, papers and articles on inclusive design and design thinking.
+He is also director of WORKTECH Academy, a Visiting Professorial Fellow at the Oxford Institute for Population Ageing, Oxford University, and he sits on the advisory boards of design institutes in Hong Kong, Switzerland and Korea.

 About the Design Museum